hypercore-protocol/hypercore-protocol/README.md

-  keyPair: { publicKey, secretKey }, // use this keypair for the stream authentication onauthenticate (remotePublicKey, done) { }, // hook to verify the remotes public key onhandshake () { }, // function called when the stream handshake has finished ondiscoverykey (discoveryKey) { }, // function called when the remote stream opens a feed you have not onchannelclose (discoveryKey, publicKey) { } // function called when a feed-channel closes }
+  keyPair: { publicKey, secretKey }, // use this keypair for the stream authentication onauthenticate (remotePublicKey, done) { }, // hook to verify the remotes public key onhandshake () { }, // function called when the stream handshake has finished ondiscoverykey (discoveryKey) { }, // function called when the remote stream opens a channel you have not onchannelclose (discoveryKey, publicKey) { } // function called when a feed-channel closes }
 ```